iTwin/itwin-cli/README.md

-# iTwin Platform CLI
+# iTwin CLI

-The **iTwin Platform CLI** is a command-line tool for interacting with the [iTwin Platform](https://developer.bentley.com).
+The **iTwin CLI** is a command-line tool for interacting with the [iTwin Platform](https://developer.bentley.com).
 It enables automation of common workflows such as managing iTwins and iModels, synchronizing design data, handling storage, and controlling user access.

-🚀 **Why use the iTwin Platform CLI?**
+🚀 **Why use the iTwin CLI?**
 - Automate creation of iTwins and iModels, updates and management.
 - Streamline design data synchronization and versioning.
 - Manage users, roles, and permissions efficiently.
 - Automate workflows with scripts, scheduled tasks, and data pipelines.

 For a step-by-step guide on getting started with an iTwin, see the **[Quickstart](https://itwin.github.io/itwin-cli/#/quickstart)**.
-For a complete list of commands and usage examples, visit the **[iTwin Platform CLI Manual](https://itwin.github.io/itwin-cli)**.
+For a complete list of commands and usage examples, visit the **[iTwin CLI Manual](https://itwin.github.io/itwin-cli)**.

 ## **Getting Started**